jepstein-eagle/adaptable/packages/adaptable/adaptable-functions-guide.md

 # AdapTable Functions Guide

-AdapTable ships with many **Functions** (currently about 40) - each of which relatest to a discrete 'action' of set of functionality.
+AdapTable ships with many **Functions** (currently about 40) - each of which relates to a discrete 'action' or set of functionality.

 Most End-User action in AdapTable will be via Functions.